pastfalk/LEOPARD/Readme.txt

 Note:
-A proper initial guess is crucial for a successive root finding.
+A proper initial guess is crucial for a successful root finding.
 If the guess lies too far away from the dispersion branch of interest, you may land on another branch.
 In general, LEOPARD always converges to a certain root.
 It has to be figured out by the user, whether this is the root he was searching for.

 The increments are only necessary for the initial guesses for the root finding at k(2) and k(3).
 For subsequent wavenumbers a quadratic polynomial approximation determines all following initial guesses.
 If dk is not too high, this usually works well.